ProcessingHub enables bulk processing in FinDock, from bulk collection runs to bank statement parsing.

 - Click Done when you have added all users.

 After the group is created, you need to instruct ProcessingHub to use this group for file exchanges.

-To set up ProcessingHub file change to Chatter:
+To set up ProcessingHub file exchange with Chatter:

 - Launch the FinDock app and click on the Setup tab.

 - Click on the ProcessingHub tile to open up the ProcessingHub setup page.

 - In the Group Id drop-down list, select the ProcessingHub File Exchange Group you just created.